vikramkannav/slate/source/includes/_introduction.md

 #Introduction
 Welcome to the documentation for the Kannects API!

-Kannects app is micro vloging platform for artist/musician/singers.
+Kannects app is micro blogging platform for artist/musician/singers.
 This documents defined behaviour of Kannects application.

 1. An Artist can get into the system by provide his/her mobile